 The search engine offers quick access to information through bilingual (English or French) searches, by keyword or phrase.

 Information throughout this site is provided in HTML as the primary format.
 In some cases, other software formats are provided as alternatives.
-To open these alternate formats, you may need to download and install one or more of the following on your computer:
+To open these alternate formats, you may need to download and install a third-party software.

-- PDF - Files may also be available as Portable Document Format.
+- PDF - Portable Document Format.
 To view these files you will need Adobe Acrobat Reader.
 If the Adobe download site is not accessible to you, you can download Acrobat Reader from an accessible page.
 You can also visit the Adobe site for online conversion tools for PDF documents.

 Opening PDF applications on our website

-Some web browsers do not open PDF files in Adobe Reader.
+Some web browsers (like Google Chrome or Microsoft Edge) do not open PDF files in Adobe Reader.
 They use other software.
+If you use other software to open the PDF forms on the Global Affairs Canada website, you may not be able to properly load, use or submit completed forms.
+Use only Adobe Reader 10 or higher to open these PDF forms.
 If you have problems opening a PDF on our website, download the file to your own computer.
 To do this, follow the download instructions:

 For PC users